jusu/SyntaktPolytool/README.md

 Play some notes, polyphony is mapped to tracks 1-8 by default.

-For sound mirroring to work, set `Settings -> Midi config -> Channels -> FX Control CH` to 13 on Syntakt.
+For track parameter mirroring to work, on Syntakt, set:

+`Settings -> Midi config -> Channels -> FX Control CH` to 13
+`Settings -> Midi config -> Port config -> Encoder dest` to INT+EXT

 Demo